skilesare/immortality/a_new_constitution/article-i---commentary.md

 No Change.

-_Senators may serve one regular elected terms in office after which they will be inelegible to serve in the Senate._
+_Senators may serve one regular elected terms in office after which they will be ineligible to serve in the Senate._

 Term limits and senators never have to run for re-election.

 _Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
 The Seats of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year.
-And any initial senator who's term is shortened may be elected to a second term._
+And any initial senator whose term is shortened may be elected to a second term._

-No change other than allowing initial senator's who elect to server shorter terms the right being re-elected.
+No change other than allowing initial senator's who elect to serve shorter terms the right being re-elected once.

 _When vacancies happen from any State, the Executive Authority thereof shall assign a temporary representative until a special ranked choice vote of the affected state is completed to elect a new member._

-Here we instatutionalize ranked choice voting for special election of senators.
+Here we institutionalize ranked choice voting for special election of senators.

 _No Person shall be a Senator who shall not have attained to the Age of thirty Years, and been three Years a geographically elected Citizen of the State for which they will be chosen.
 _

-The big change here is that you most have had a geographic election inside the state for three years or more.
+The big change here is that you must have had a geographic election inside the state for three years or more.
 This is to reduce the carpetbagging situation where a powerful person cherry picks a state to run in.
 _
-Senators must not have recieved private payments of cash or private allotments of capital for one year before taking office unless elected or assigned for a vacancy.
-Representtives must elect to not recieve private payments or allotments while in office and for ten years after leaving office._
+Senators must not have received private payments of cash or private allotments of capital for one year before taking office unless elected or assigned for a vacancy.
+Representatives must elect to not receive private payments or allotments while in office and for ten years after leaving office._

 This reinforces the restriction of private payment to those that would like to serve in the Senate.
 The restriction is lifted on the front end when there is an unexpected vacancy, but the general understanding is that you should know you are running for the Senate for at least a year before you take office and take the steps necessary to block private payments from your account.